run2bizdocs/documentation/en-us/docs/4biz-helium/tracker/use/user-task-configure.md

 *	Type of instance:

-    *	A single instance: it can only have a single non-executed instance of the task in the workflow;
+    *	A single instance: it can only have a single non-executed instance of the task in the tracker;

-    *	More than one instance controlled by the workflow: it can have multiple instances not executed from the task;
+    *	More than one instance controlled by the tracker: it can have multiple instances not executed from the task;

     *	Create an instance for each user: in the assignment, if there is a semicolon in the users, a task will be created for each user;

-*	Identifier: it is a unique acronym for the task and it is used to code Rhino and for Neuro forms;
+*	Identifier: it is a unique acronym for the task and it is used to code Rhino and for Builder forms;

 *	Counts SLA: it sets "Yes" or "No" ( the "Suspend SLA" status will appear in the ticket management interface);

-*	Execution percentage: informative field about the percentage of this task in the entire workflow;
+*	Execution percentage: informative field about the percentage of this task in the entire tracker;

 *	Is it an approval task?: set "Yes" or "No”;